elf-oskari/oskari-extensions/bundles/require/bundle/README.md

  ```

-# registering a extension bundle instance to listen to events using Oskari 2.0 API
+# registering a extension bundle instance to listen to events

  ./instance.js :